 The third possibility—the rarest but also worst-case scenario for a traveller, according to Belanger—is the agent gives you a nine-digit “Alien” number that they physically write in the back your passport: “They’ve literally opened a dossier on you at the point.
 You have an active file with lots of information and they’re investigating you.”

-It was a disappointing start to the weekend.
+It was a disappointing start (and end) to the trip.
 But Dyck also remembers a time when both he and a U.S. border officer shared a moment of optimism at the Canada-U.S. boundary: eight years prior at Barack Obama’s first inauguration.
 When Dyck got to the border in 2009 and said he was heading to D.C., “I literally got high-fived by the border guard.”